lucidBrot/einz/protocols/CommunicationModel/messages.md

 ## Kick

-The player who started the server, from now on referred to as admin, may decide to kick a player from the lobby or the running game.
+The player who started the server, from now on referred to as admin, may decide to kick a player or spectator from the lobby or the running game.
 Doing so is essentially the same as when sending [UnregisterRequest](#unregisterRequest) , but only allowed for the admin.
+The admin is informed about the outcome, either by a broadcast of [UnregisterResponses](#unregisterresponse) to all clients or by a [KickFailure](#kickfailure) to only the admin.

+This request might also be sent during the game.

 ```json
 {